-Our clients include publicly quoted, private equity-backed, major private and family-owned businesses, as well as start-ups and non-profit organisations.
+Our clients include publicly quoted, private equity-backed, major private and family-owned businesses, as well as start-ups and nonprofit organisations.

 We contribute to the understanding of effective governance through our many board-related publications, including our annual Board Index series.

 Our global team of board specialists has unrivalled knowledge of the director candidate pool and the judgment and experience to help clients make wise decisions about board composition and succession.
-We have conducted more than 1,600 board director searches globally over the past three years.
+We have conducted more than 1,200 board director searches worldwide in the past year alone.
 We are committed to all aspects of diversity in the boardroom.
-We have recruited over 2,200 female directors for clients around the world, a figure that is rising steadily.
-Over the past three years, 36% of our placements have been women.
+Over 3,400 of our global corporate board director placements have been women and more than 1,100 of our board director placements have been from underrepresented racial and ethnic groups.